big-duckie/simple-hammers/README.md

 Simple Hammers is a mod that adds new mining tools via Fabric.
 They make large quarries much easier.

-This mod is a updated fork of Draylar's Vanilla Hammers.
+This mod is an updated fork of Draylar's Vanilla Hammers.

 ## Installation